intelligent-username/tokens.md/README.md

 Tokens.md is my tool for saving tokens when speaking to chatbots by converting files en-masse to Markdown.
 It turns PDFs, Office documents, e-books, structured data, HTML, web pages, and whole code repositories into clean, token-efficient Markdown you can paste straight into an LLM.

+OpenAI's `tiktoken` is used to estimate how many tokens are saved (pretty accurately).
+In some preliminary results, this conversion is usually anywhere between 60% and 95% of tokens saved (smaller files benefit "more" since a larger proportion of their data is overhead).

 ## Outline

 - [Features](#features)